mignev/develo/README.md

     - This action will be useful to collect some logic in cases when we develop packages (gem,pip,phar and so on.)

+- Add `tests` action

+    - This action will be useful to collect logic about the tests of the project.

 - deactivate env
 - Add some tests
 - Templates for different kind of projects.